 - Poor Weather: Rainstorms are common in South Florida, and inclement weather is a contributing factor for many Fort Lauderdale car accidents.
 These heavy downpours can reduce visibility and make the road surfaces more slippery.
 A driver who fails to adjust his or her driving to poor weather conditions could be found liable for reckless driving.

-Contact the Fort Lauderdale Automobile Accident Attorneys at the Maus Law Firm Today
+Contact the Fort Lauderdale Auto Accident Lawyers at the Maus Law Firm Today

 Our Fort Lauderdale automobile accident attorneys will help you seek compensation for your injuries after a car accident.
-It is important to work with a law firm who has extensive experience with car accidents and knows how to obtain the most compensation for their clients.
+It is important to work with a car accident law firm who has extensive experience with motor vehicle accidents and knows how to obtain the most compensation for their clients.
 For a consultation, contact us online or call 855-999-5297.